 Bitcoin Taxes US 2026 – Complete IRS Guide for BTC Investors

-Bitcoin is the most widely held crypto in the US – and one of the most commonly misreported on tax returns.
-This covers everything you need to know about Bitcoin taxes in 2026.
+Bitcoin is the most widely held crypto in the US — and honestly, one of the most commonly messed up on tax returns.
+People buy BTC, watch it go up, sell some, and then get surprised in April.
+The rules aren't complicated once you know them.
+Here's everything you need for 2026.

 When Is Bitcoin Taxable?